Dart Screw Shell

 Dart Screw Shell, Turritella radula.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, March 2015.
 Size: 8.2 cm (3.2 inches) x 1.7 cm (0.7 inches).

-The Dart Screw, Turritella radula (Keiner, 1843), is a gastropod mollusk that is a member of the Turretellidae Family of Turrets.
-The shell has sixteen to twenty deeply convex whorls that have two beaded ridges that follow along the whorls and finely beaded lines in between these ridges.
-The exterior of the shell is marbled with yellowish-brown, and darker brown and white; the interior is brown or white with brown blotches.
-The Dart Screw Shells reach a maximum of 10.0 cm (3.9 inches) in length and 2.1 cm (0.8 inches) in height..
+Description: The Dart Screw Shell has sixteen to twenty deeply convex whorls.
+There are two beaded ridges that follow along the whorls and finely beaded lines in between these ridges.
+The exterior of the shell is marbled with yellowish-brown, and darker brown and white.
+The interior is either brown or white with brown blotches.
+Dart Screw Shells reach a maximum of 10.0 cm (3.9 inches) in length and 2.1 cm (0.8 inches) in height.

-Dart Screws are found over and within sand substrate at depths between 10 m (35 feet) and 150 m (500 feet).
-They range from Cedros Island, Baja California to Ecuador, including the Galapagos Islands.
-They are found in the Sea of Cortez from La Paz to the greater Cabo San Lucas area, Baja California Sur.
+Habitat and Distribution: Dart Screw Shells are found on and within sand substrate at depths between 10 m (35 feet) and 150 m (500 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Cedros Island, Baja California to Guatemala.
+They are found in the Gulf of California from La Paz to the greater Cabo San Lucas area, Baja California Sur.